zeixcom/ui-element/docs-src/pages/api/functions/on.md

 `K`

-event type to listen for (type-safe based on element type)
+event type to listen for

 ### listener